At St Mary’s Court Care Home with effect from 21st June 2021

 The protocols for the visit types most commonly chosen are as follows:

-With effect from 8th March 2021 government rules have been eased to allow one constant visitor to visit a care home resident subject to a negative LFD rapid test.
-These have been called ‘Indoor’ and/or ‘Close contact’ visits, but neither of these descriptions is entirely accurate and the actual guidance now received can be summarised as follows:
+With effect from 17th May 2021 government rules were eased to allow 5 close contact visitors to visit a care home resident subject to a same day negative LFD rapid test, though limited to 2 in any single day.
+The guidance may be summarised as follows:

 - All physical contact increases the risk of infection